 What was your favorite book as a child?
 Better yet, why was it your favorite?
 It likely resonated with you in a special way, was relevant to your individual life.
 That’s often why books become favorites.
-Unfortunately, many kids find those books outside of school, in libraries or bookstores rather than in their own classrooms.
+Unfortunately, many kids have to find those books outside of school, in libraries or bookstores, rather than in their own classrooms.

 With the prominent role that technology has in education today, you might think that books have literally been put back on the shelves.
 That would explain why so many kids don’t find favorites in school.
 Yet that’s not the case.
 Books still abound.
 Even traditional textbooks are still used in many classrooms despite the increase in digital versions.
 What’s more, literature is still primarily read from real books, whether they are picture books in kindergarten or great literary works in high school.
 Still, many students never find a book that speaks directly to them.

 The reason may well be in your own classroom library.
 Many students never see themselves reflected in those books.
 With white protagonists so often the standard and males the heroes, students of color and girls are left out.
 Yet, if these were just a few among an array of diverse books, there would be no issue.
 However, the impact as well as the implications are far reaching when such books are the norm:

 - Reinforces stereotypes – When white males are always the heroes in books, it advances the stereotype that girls and students of color aren’t capable of that role.
 This is detrimental to all students, as they all need to see girls and students of color in leadership roles.

 - Implies a level of inferiority – Similar to the negative impact of stereotypes, when students don’t see themselves reflected in books, the implication is that they are not worthy.
 Therefore, classroom libraries without a variety of students of color and a melange of cultures effectively deem them not noteworthy.
 Not only do the omitted students feel the sting of rejection and inferiority, but that viewpoint is adopted by other students toward them as well.